Meet Our Editorial Staff

 Brandon Proia is assisted by Jad Adkins.

-I assist Mark Simpson-Vos, and I am happy to answer any questions you may have about their areas of acquisition, in addition to general editorial queries.
+I assist Mark Simpson-Vos and am happy to answer any questions you may have about his list areas, as well as any general editorial queries.
 I also acquire books in literary studies and regional trade.
 I received my B.A. in English from Appalachian State University in 2005 and my M.F.A. in Creative Writing, concentrating in fiction, from North Carolina State University in 2013.

 I assist Elaine Maisner and Joseph Parsons and am happy to answer any questions you may have about their list areas, as well as any general editorial questions.
 I received my B.A. in History from Duke University in 2016.